KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/README.md

 ## Acknowledgments

 * This work is dedicated to all Akai MPC users ;)
+* I do  this work during my free time, so please, be patient for the release of new themes :)
 * These files are intended to work with the latest MPC Software Release (2.10 and above)
 * These packages are supposed to work well in both  the **Standalone** & the **Software** versions